-Multilevel mass scaling exponents and temperature dependence
+Temperature dependence of mass scaling exponents at the among-individual level

 The model containing no interactions between temperature and our among- and within-individual mass effects was better supported than a model that included the interaction (Model with no interaction: wAIC = 1868.53, loo = 1869.02, Model with interaction: wAIC = 1876.58, loo = 1877.34) suggesting a lack of temperature dependence in coefficients.
 However, there was a trend for within-individual exponents to be larger than among-individual exponents (Fig. 5A, Table 4).
 Among- and within- individual mass scaling exponents were significantly different from each other at 24ºC and 28ºC (Fig. 5A, Table 4).
 The largest difference between within and among individual exponents was at 24ºC (Difference =-2.09, lower = -3.05, upper =-1.14, Fig. 5A).
 When the within- and among-individual effects were not statistically accounted for, mass-scaling exponents tended to be quite spurious and estimated with a large degree of error (Table S3).